 If you choose to decline a flu vaccine (or nasal flu mist) this year, you will be expected to sign a form at the training stating your reason for declining.
 You would then be required to wear a face mask if you rotate into Cayuga Medical Center.

 If selected, you will receive a secure message from our Nurse Manager regarding your immunization requirements.
-If documentation is not available within myCornellHealth, and you have documentation at home or elsewhere it is your responsibility to fax these documents to Cornell Health before the August 7, 2017 deadline (at 607-255-0269).
+If documentation is not available within myCornellHealth, and you have documentation at home or elsewhere it is your responsibility to fax these documents to Cornell Health the BEFORE JANUARY 9, 2018 deadline (at 607-255-0269).